 3. Cake

 The main event at a party!
-Dependent on your child’s allergy your child may or may not be able to have the birthday cake.
+Depending on your child’s allergy, they might not be able to have the birthday cake.

-If your child only has a nut allergy you could speak to the host in advance and find out if they are making the cake themselves or if it it shop bought.
+If your child only has a nut allergy, speak to the host in advance and find out if they are making the cake themselves or if it is shop-bought.
 You will then be able to make a decision as to whether it will be safe to eat.

 Having a dairy or egg allergy pretty much wipes out being able to have “normal cake”.
-In this instance I would advise bringing your own shop bought safe cupcakes or making your own.
+In this instance, I would advise bringing your own shop bought safe cupcakes or making your own, so they don't miss out on the fun.

 There was one party my daughter went to and the host’s Mother in Law made my little girl her own dairy/egg/nut free victoria sponge full sized cake complete with “Frozen” decorations like the main cake.
-The gesture was so kind and thoughtful!
+The gesture was so kind and thoughtful, I almost cried!

 5. Offer to stay at the party